qq306863030/auto-remote-deployment-tool/readme.en.md

         "[print:]Script execution completed"
     ]
 module.exports = {
+    "description": "A configuration file example",
+    "scriptCode": "rdt exec ./server.config.js", // The script execution command (relative path pointing to the directory where the rdt command is executed， this field is only used as a record identifier)
-    "host": "116.196.68.99",
+    "host": "127.0.0.1",
     "port": 22,
     "username": "root",
-    "password": "ZYzx1357%",
+    "password": "password",
     "localBaseDir": "./",
     "remoteBaseDir": "/home",
-	"isPrintResult": true, // Whether to print the execution result "isPrintCurCommand": true, // Whether to print the current executing command "isPrintTotalExecTime": true, // Whether to print the total execution time "commands": [
+    "isPrintResult": true, // Whether to print the execution result "isPrintCurCommand": true, // Whether to print the current executing command "isPrintTotalExecTime": true, // Whether to print the total execution time "isPrintCurTime": true, // Whether to print the current time "commands": [
 		"[local:]echo 'hello world'", // Print 'hello world' and output the return content 'hello world' "[local(isNotPrint):]echo 'hello world'", // Only print 'hello world' without outputting the return content